maxofn/ESA_GAS/README.md

 ### Collect Official Gas Demand Data

-Similarly, we downloaded official Eurostat gas demand data (measured in terajoules, TJ) and provide the preprocessed data as a CSV file.
+Similarly, we download official Eurostat gas demand data (measured in terajoules, TJ) and provide the preprocessed data as a CSV file.

 ``` r